 In occupied and unoccupied France, the registration of Jews

 for evacuation will in all probability proceed without great

-Under Secretary of State Luther calls attention in this
+Under Secretary of State Luther, calls attention to this

 matter to the fact that in some countries, such as the

 Scandinavian states, difficulties will arise if this problem is

 dealt with thoroughly and that it will therefore be advisable to